Monsters vs. Aliens (franchise)

-Monsters vs. Aliens is a media franchise made by DreamWorks Animation.
-The franchise began with the 2009 film Monsters vs. Aliens and has since grown to include two short films, a television special, a television series, and a tie-in video game.
+Monsters vs. Aliens is an American media franchise of DreamWorks Animation.
+It began in 2009 with the release of the animated feature film of the same name, and has since grown to include two short films, a television special, a television series, and a tie-in video game.

-The franchise follows a group of monsters: Susan (also called Ginormica), a woman who was struck by an asteroid on her wedding day and grew to be 50 feet tall; B.O.B., an indestructible gelatinous mass who was created when a dessert topping was crossed with a tomato; The Missing Link, a 20,000-year-old macho fish man, who was thawed out from deep ice by scientists; Dr. Cockroach, Ph.D., a scientist who became a bug guy after his experiment went wrong; and Insectosaurus, a massive bug who was mutated by nuclear radiation.
+The franchise revolves around the adventures of four anthropomorphic monsters: Susan (also called Ginormica), a woman who was struck by an asteroid on her wedding day and grew to be 50 feet tall; B.O.B., an indestructible gelatinous mass who was created when a dessert topping was crossed with a tomato; The Missing Link, a 20,000-year-old macho fish man, who was thawed out from deep ice by scientists; Dr. Cockroach, Ph.D., a scientist who merged with a roach after his experiment went wrong; and Insectosaurus, a massive bug who was mutated by nuclear radiation.
 The monsters are assigned by the U.S. Government to defend Earth from alien invasions and supernatural threats.